shivangikhare5/shivangikhare5.github.io/index.md

   - __Graph Visualization using GraphTSNE:__ \
   Visualized graph-structured data using a variant of t-SNE and Graph Neural Network.

+## Experience
+  - __Practical Trainee__: \
+  Development of an FPGA based high performance framework for Encryption Accel-erators and RSA Integer Multiplier.
+Achieved better performance than all genericIntel processors at [BARC](http://barc.gov.in/)

+  - __Research Intern (IASc-SRFP):__ \
+  Implemented different No-reference and Full-reference Image Quality Assessment Al-gorithms which scores quality of a given image at [IIT H](https://iith.ac.in/)

 ___
 ### Contact